 1:00 PM - 2:00 PM ET

-This webinar is part of a series by the Future of Nursing: Campaign for Action to support nurses in their ongoing effort to improve health for all and reduce racial disparities in the United States.
+This webinar is part of the Historically Black Colleges and Universities Learning Collaborative.
 During this webinar, we will discuss virtual simulations available for schools of nursing.

 - Teresa Gore PhD, DNP, FAAN, is a professor at the University of South Florida College of Nursing.
 She is involved in USF Health interprofessional education workgroup and simulation consortium.
 She was the president of the International Nursing Association for Clinical Simulation and Learning (INACSL).
 Gore completed a PhD in Adult Education, Doctor of Nursing Practice, certificate program in simulation education, and post-master’s nurse practitioner program.
 Gore is certified as a Family Nurse Practitioner, a Certified Healthcare Simulation Educator Advanced (CHSE-A) and a Fellow in the American Academy of Nursing.
 She has been an invited presenter on simulation topics, nationally and internationally.